-The Corporation's total future abandonment and site reclamation costs are based on information published by the AER with respect to AER Licensee Liability Management Program in Alberta (in respect of the Corporation's Alberta assets) and standard engineering techniques and management's estimate of costs to remediate, reclaim and abandon wells and facilities having regard to Headwater's working interest and the estimated timing of the costs to be incurred in future periods.
+The Corporation's total future abandonment and site reclamation costs are based on information published by the AER with respect to the AER liability management programs in Alberta, standard engineering techniques and management's estimate of costs to remediate, reclaim and abandon wells and facilities having regard to Headwater's working interest and the estimated timing of the costs to be incurred in future periods.
 Headwater has developed a process to calculate these estimates, which considers applicable regulations, actual and anticipated costs, type of well or facility and geographic location.
 McDaniel has determined that Headwater's estimates of its abandonment and reclamation costs are reasonable and have included these costs in the McDaniel Report.
 All costs associated with the process of restoring the Corporation's properties that have been disturbed by oil and gas activities to a standard imposed by applicable government or regulatory authorities have been deducted for the purposes of calculating the net present value of the future net revenue associated with the Corporation's reserves.

-Headwater estimates that the total cost to abandon and reclaim all existing wells (including inactive wells) and related facilities and infrastructure as of December 31, 2023, is approximately \$61 million on an undiscounted, uninflated basis.
-The abandonment and reclamation costs in New Brunswick include 32.0 net oil and gas wells (producing and non-producing), the gas processing plant and transmission pipeline and in Alberta include 268.0 net wells (218.0 net oil and gas wells (producing and non-producing), 45.0 net injection wells and 5.0 net observation/water source/stratigraphic test wells), related multi-well battery infrastructure, the joint natural gas processing facility and the oil processing facility.
+Headwater estimates that the total cost to abandon and reclaim all existing wells (including inactive wells) and related facilities and infrastructure as of December 31, 2024, is approximately \$76.1 million on an undiscounted, uninflated basis.
+The abandonment and reclamation costs in New Brunswick include 32.0 net oil and gas wells (producing and non-producing), the gas processing plant and transmission pipeline, and in Alberta 393.0 net wells (inclusive of producing and non-producing oil and gas wells, injection wells and observation/water source/stratigraphic test wells) with related multi-well battery infrastructure, the joint natural gas processing facility and the oil processing facility and 2.0 net wells in Saskatchewan.